noprobelm/bevy_falling_sand/README.md

 ## Example
 If you clone this repository, there is an example available that provides a full GUI interface for a "sandbox" like experience.
-Though this project is surprisingly optimized, I recommend running the example with the `--release` flag to maximize performance:
+I recommend running the example with the `--release` flag to maximize performance:
 ```rust
 cargo run --example sandbox --release
 ```

 ## How to use

-Spawning a particle is easy, just insert a `ParticleType` component variant to an entity with a `Transform` component and it will be added to the simulation:
+Spawning a particle is easy, just insert a `ParticleType` variant on an entity with a `Transform` component and it will be added to the simulation:
 ```rust
 commands.spawn((